Kelly L. Geoghan, DPM

 The patented PinPointe FootLaser is a specially designed laser beam that goes through the toenail and safely kills the organisms embedded in the nail bed that cause Onychomycosis – more commonly known as toenail fungus.

-The procedure requires one or a small number of safe, quick treatments with little or no discomfort and is performed as an outpatient service with no anesthesia.
+The procedure requires a small number of safe, quick treatments with little or no discomfort and is performed as an outpatient service with no anesthesia.
 The gentle laser light beam has no effect on healthy tissue and treats only the infected area of the toe.
 No drugs or topical ointments are used, eliminating the total-body side effects of traditional oral medications.

 Clinical studies show that PinPointe FootLaser kills toenail fungus and promotes clear nail growth with a single treatment in better than 88% of cases.
 PinPointe FootLaser is safe, effective and most patients improve after their first treatment.